hyperrhiz/jekyll-journal/README.md

   * `bundle`
   * list as a plugin in _config.yml.
 You'll see I've already added it in at line 45.
   * when you regenerate the site it will create a file "sitemap.xml" and place it into your _site folder.

+## How Jekyll works

+Jekyll builds sites from templates, so you can use it to layout visual elements.
+But it's also a way of organizing (and reporganizing) information: regeneration means you can do important things like make sitewide content or menu changes and only have to do it in one place.

+- On the macro level, Jekyll takes content that you write and wraps it in templates that live in the "layouts" folder.
+You can use it to put layouts inside of layouts, so it's turtles all the way down.
+At the head of each file you create, you place a bunch of declarations in YML format, which give information about the file and determine what template is used.
+- On the micro level, you can build templated snippets of HTML and put them inside the "includes" folder, and then call them in your content wherever you want as shortcuts.
+You do this using the "liquid" language.

 ## Top level pages